olleepalmer/olleepalmer.github.io/_posts/2020-01-24-pie-prioritisation-method-sucks.md

 slug: "2020-01-24-pie-prioritisation-method-sucks"
 ---

-{% include image-large.html name="pie-score.svg" caption="PIE is the average of three guesstimates" %}
+{% include image-large.html name="pie-score.svg" caption="PIE: Ostensibly the average of three guesstimates" %}

 If you’re running more than one or two A/B tests a month, you need a prioritisation method.
 If you’re working with a team that’s bigger than just you, you need a prioritisation method.